alvinliu0/HA2G/dataset_script/README.md

 6. Execute `run_expose.py`
    * Run [ExPose](https://github.com/vchoutas/expose) to extract 3D human body, hand (contain finger), and face skeletons for all videos (./expose_ted/vid/*.npz).
+   * Note that during our implementation, I fail to set up the open3d environment required by ExPose in the slurm without sudo.
+Hence I modify the inference code to avoid from such dependency.
+Besides, the output format of ExPose is slightly changed to better facilitate the dataset building (i.e., save extra estimated camera paramters for 3D keypoints visualization in Step 10).
+You could substitute the original `inference.py` under the ExPose directory by the [modified version code](https://github.com/alvinliu0/HA2G/blob/main/dataset_script/script/inference.py).

 7. Execute `run_scenedetect.py`
    * Run [PySceneDetect](https://pyscenedetect.readthedocs.io/en/latest/) to divide videos into scene clips (./clip_ted/*.csv).